Strength Training to Manage or Prevent Osteoporosis

 Osteoporosis is a loss of bone density – which weakens bones and increases the risk of fracture.
 Treatment for osteoporosis often requires the prescription of load bearing exercise.
 This may mean exercise such as walking or running but these exercises carry with them a risk of injury due to impact and repetition.

 Strength training is beneficial for osteoporosis as it applies a controlled force to the bones.
 In response, the bone will lay down new bone to increase density.
+Our team of physiotherapists and exercise physiologists can review your bone density scans and build a customised strength training program to improve your bone health.

 Strength training at Kieser is beneficial for clients with osteoporosis as it: